marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 And this CMS with known vulnerability (backdoor-admin-rights credentials).

-And application is not updated... even current build of "this CMS" is "v5".
+And application is not updated... though current build of "this CMS" is "v5".

 So, too much outdated in fact. :)